 UBC and the University's donors provide a range of financial support to reward your academic and extracurricular achievements and meet your financial needs.

 Scholarships are merit-based awards primarily based on academic achievement.
-In addition, other merits such as community involvement or athletic achievements may also be considered.
+Other merits such as community involvement or athletic achievements may also be considered.

 Bursaries are assessed based on unmet financial need.
-Student awards based only on financial need are not shown on a student's transcript.
+Student awards based solely or partially on financial need are not shown on a student's transcript.

-Fellowships are given at the start of the academic year to a graduate student primarily based on academic achievement and/or research ability or potential.
+Fellowships are given at the start of the academic year to a graduate student primarily based on academic achievement, research ability or research potential.

 Medals are non-monetary awards given at the conclusion of an academic year to a graduating student, based primarily on academic achievement.

 Prizes are given to a student at the end of the academic session to recognize performance in a particular course, research performance, or publication record.

 Read through a full list of how UBC defines different types of awards.